 9Line for BroadWorks

-9Line for BroadWorks helps carriers meet the evolving state and federal regulatory requirements, protect their existing telephony investment, and comply with affordable device-based licensing and margin protection.
+9Line for BroadWorks helps carriers in the United States and Canada meet the evolving state and federal regulatory requirements, protect their existing telephony investment, and comply with affordable device-based licensing and margin protection.
 Download the 9Line for BroadWorks Datasheet to learn more about the features and call architecture below.

 Wholly cloud-based solution that offers support for any device registered to BroadWorks.
 9Line supports address assignment based on any device profile or user ID.

 DID numbers do not need to be purchased.
-With 9Line DID Pooling™, a 9Line DID is assigned at call time and remains allocated through the lifecycle of a call.
+With 9Line, a DID is assigned at call time and remains allocated through the lifecycle of a call.
 9Line also supports the native Webex App E911 experience.
 You are in control of provisioning customer keys and instantly activating your Webex customers.

 SSO & API Ready